yesodweb/yesodweb.com-content/blog/2012/9/caching-fd.md

 You may think `Data.Map` can be used.
 Yes, its look-up is O(log N) but there are two reasons why we cannot use it:

-1. `Data.Map` is a finite map which cannot contains multiple values for a single key.
+1.  `Data.Map` is a finite map which cannot contain multiple values for a single key.

 2.  `Data.Map` does not provide a fast pruning method.

-Problem 1: because requests come concurrently, two or more file descriptors for the same file may be opened.
+Problem 1: because requests are received concurrently, two or more file descriptors for the same file may be opened.
 So, we need to store multiple file descriptors for a single file name.
 We can solve this by re-implementing `Data.Map` to hold a non-empty list.
-This is technically called "multimap".
+This is technically called a "multimap".

 Problem 2: `Data.Map` is based on a binary search tree called "weight balanced tree".
-To my best knowledge, there is no way to prune the tree directly.
-You may also think that we can convert the tree to a list (`toList`), then prone it, and converts the list back to a new tree (`fromList`).
+To the best of my best knowledge, there is no way to prune the tree directly.
+You may also think that we can convert the tree to a list (`toList`), then prune it, and convert the list back to a new tree (`fromList`).
 The cost of the first two operations is O(N) but that of the last one is O(N log N) unfortunately.